 Larry Davidson, Ph.D., Research Advisor

-Supervision is provided by the fellow's primary advisor as well as by numerous other full-time and voluntary faculty.
+Supervision is provided by the fellow's Primary Advisor and by other full-time and voluntary faculty.
 Each primary fellow is provided with at least four hours of individual supervision each week with licensed psychologists from a range of theoretical orientations.
 Secondary fellows typically have at least two hours of weekly supervision pertaining to their ACMH placement.
 The focus of each supervisory relationship is determined by the supervisor-fellow dyad, but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.

 In addition to the internship core seminar, the fellows in this placement participate in one to two additional weekly seminars based at CMHC.
 One is a continuing clinical case conference, focusing on recovery-oriented care and person-centered planning (primary and secondary fellows).
 The other is a didactic and interactive seminar focused on the topics related to the delivery of care on an inpatient unit (primary fellows only).
 These seminars provide fellows with an opportunity to present and discuss their work at CMHC and to develop professional relationships with other trainees and faculty seminar leaders.